JudyMotha/password_generation/README.md

 # password_generation
 * The code generates series of prompts -
 * Asks the user to enter password length -validates length on several criteria
-* User inputs entry for uppercase,lowercase ,special characters and numbers in varied combinations
+* User inputs entry for uppercase,lowercase ,special characters and/or  numbers in varied combinations
 * Password is finally written to the page .

 Deployed url